Previous | Next

 Catman looked Harry straight in the eye.
 "What about me?"

-"Forget about that robot arm."
-Harry answered.
+"Forget about that robot arm," Harry said.
 "It doesn't make you a cog.
-What matters most is what is on the inside, not the outside.
+What matters most is what's on the inside, not the outside.
 You can be a hero again.
 I know you can do this."

 "Thank you, Harry.
-Of course I know I can do it.
+Of course, I can do it.
 I am Catman, the hero of Toontown!"

-"Not quite yet."
-Harry reminded him, moving to Evina, the last one in the line.
+"Not yet," Harry reminded him, moving to Evina, the last one in the line.
 "Lead them to safety when I'm gone."

 "But nothing bad will happen to you!"
 Evina insisted.